beldar/nodejs-workshop/README.md

 ## Topics we want to cover

 - [x] Node.js basics
-- [x] Setting up a web server
+- [x] Creating a web server
+- [ ] Introduction to MongoDB
+- [ ] Creating models with Mongoose
+- [ ] Routing with Express
-- [ ] Setting up an API server
+- [ ] Creating an API server
 - [ ] Learn how to use Websockets
-- [ ] Learn how to build for production
+- [ ] Learn how to build and deploy for production